chcko/chcko-r/chcko/r/dh/en.rst

     V = array
     eps = finfo(double).eps

 First we need to describe the problem world, i.e. we need to find the variables.
 By variable I mean the real thing here.
 A variable consists of values.
 When using a value of a variable, then we do this via reference, more precisely via index into the list of values representing the variable.

 The following describes the system.
-I use captial letters for variables and small letters for references to values of the variables.
+I use capital letters for variables and small letters for references to values of the variables.
 The names are short, one letter if possible.
 I take the first letter of the english word.
 N is Nodes, E is Edges, F is Forces, S is Support nodes. n, e, f and s reference values of these